 The drives are fed from 4 to 20 mA signals from pressure transducers before and after the extruder pump.
 The signals provide for speed control in order to maintain the correct back pressure.
 This ensures that the correct amount of material is being fed to the extruder and there is no danger of over pressures causing damage to the machine.

-Overall, Green expects a two year payback on the project.
+Overall, they expect a two year payback on the project.